cedardevs/onestop-clients/python-client/README.md

 python3 -m twine upload dist/*
 ```

-Then you can test it by downloaded it
+Then you can test it by downloading it

 ```
 pip install onestop-python-client-cedardevs